OpenEnergyPlatform/open-MaStR/paper.md

 Besides `open-mastr`, no other software solutions exists that provides an interface to download and clean the MaStR dataset.
 For other energy-related data, similar solutions exist: The iotools module from pvlib implements access to different raw data sources via its get methods [@Holmgren2018_pvlib].
 Another existing approach is to offer cleansed datasets via the web: This is done by the Open Energy Platform [@Hulk2022_OpenEnergyFamily], the Open Power System Data [@Wiese2019_openPSD], the Global Power Plant Database [@byers2018_global], or the Public Utility Data Liberation Project [@Selvans2020_pudl].
-The advantage of these web platforms is the easy access for end users, they can simply download files, often in easy to handle formats such as csv.
+The advantage of these web platforms is the easy access for end users, as they can simply download files in simple formats such as csv.
 The disadvantage is, that the end users have to rely on the maintainers of the platforms to regularily update their files.
 Here, `open-mastr` comes at hand, since end users can directly get the original data and hence do not depend on others to keep their data updated.